khizar345/Buy-n-Sell/README.md

 # Buy & Sell
 E-grocery website.
-Where users can view and interact with the products fecthed from the database.
+The concept is that consumers and businesses can buy and sell products, respectively, via the website.